-Dr. Borghoff also provides critical reviews of toxicity and carcinogenicity studies, advising on specific study designs to fill data gaps for understanding modes of action, and as an Expert Panel member for scientific oversight of industry-sponsored toxicity and carcinogenicity testing programs.
-Dr. Borghoff’s experience also includes implementing a program to conduct GLP regulatory studies associated with the US Environmental Protection Agency (USEPA)-mandated Endocrine Disruption Screening Program (EDSP) and co-chaired a workshop titled, “Lessons Learned, Challenges, and Opportunities: The US Endocrine Disruptor Screening Program,” held in Research Triangle Park in 2013 to assess this program.
+Dr. Borghoff is a recognized expert on mechanisms by which agents cause toxicity, modulate endocrine pathways, and cause cancer in rodents, and the relevance of these responses for assessing human risk.
+Most recently, she has been involved in evaluating mechanistic data combined with experimental cancer animal studies to assess the potential of selected sweeteners to cause cancer in humans.
+Her research also has focused on understanding the metabolism and pharmacokinetics of agents using physiologically based pharmacokinetic (PBPK) models for extrapolation of risk to humans.
+She has been involved with critical reviews of toxicity and carcinogenicity studies, advising on specific study designs to fill data gaps for understanding modes/mechanisms of action, and as an Expert Panel member for scientific oversight of industry-sponsored toxicity and carcinogenicity testing programs.
+Dr. Borghoff’s experience also includes implementing a program to conduct GLP regulatory studies associated with the US Environmental Protection Agency (USEPA)-mandated Endocrine Disruption Screening Program (EDSP) and co-chairing a workshop titled, “Lessons Learned, Challenges, and Opportunities: The US Endocrine Disruptor Screening Program,” held in Research Triangle Park in 2013, to assess this program.

 Dr. Borghoff received her Ph.D. and MSPH in Environmental Sciences and Engineering from the University of North Carolina, and a B.S. in Chemistry from East Stroudsburg University in Pennsylvania.
 Dr. Borghoff became a Diplomate of the American Board of Toxicology in 1994.